revsys/rsdoc/README.md

 **NOTE**: To use the default REVSYS theme you will need to install [hugo](https://gohugo.io/) which for OSX is typically done with a simple `brew install hugo`

-To upload docs, simply finished editing your content in the directory you created (typically `./docs/`) and then run:
+To upload docs, finish editing your content in the directory you created (typically `./docs/`) and then run:

     rsdoc upload ./docs/